Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ## Acknowledgements

-We thank Dmitry Khovratovich and Jason Law for thorough analysis of the previous version of this scheme and their proposal [BIP32-Ed25519](https://drive.google.com/open?id=0ByMtMw2hul0EMFJuNnZORDR2NDA) which also takes into account use in ECDH.
+We thank Dmitry Khovratovich and Jason Law for thorough analysis of the previous version of this scheme and their proposal [BIP32-Ed25519](https://drive.google.com/open?id=0ByMtMw2hul0EMFJuNnZORDR2NDA) which also takes into account safe use of derived keys in ECDH.

 ## References